Trevor Miller

 The Guardian

-Trevor Miller is a British screenwriter, filmmaker, and author whose work the Sunday Times described as "sharp and lacerating like a broken bottle."
+Trevor Miller is a British filmmaker, producer and author whose work the Sunday Times described as "sharp and lacerating like a broken bottle."
 He holds an MFA in Screenwriting from the David Lynch Graduate School of Cinematic Arts.
-Based in Los Angeles for over three decades, he has written for studios and independents, collaborating with talent including Sylvester Stallone, John Cameron (Dune: Prophecy, The Pitt, Coen Brothers) and Siobhan Fahey, with development experience at Franchise Pictures, Moebius International, and Muse Productions.
+Based in Los Angeles for over three decades, he has written for studios and independents, collaborating with talent including Sylvester Stallone, John Cameron (Dune: Prophecy, The Pitt) and Siobhan Fahey, with development and editorial experience at Franchise Pictures, Moebius International, and Muse Productions - where he worked as an editor on Spring Breakers and London Fields.
 His feature film Riot on Redchurch Street - The Director's Cut was released across major US streaming platforms in 2025 and won Best Director at the Golden State Film Festival.
+He is currently developing ROXY - the story of the 100 nights at The Roxy Club, Covent Garden that launched The Clash, The Damned, Siouxsie and the Banshees, The Jam and The Police - and Rhinestone Cowboy, a character-driven independent feature with Jeff Fahey.